 When I was a kid, Mum won Lotto.

-The streetlights flickered on, signalling for me to head home.
+The streetlights flickered on, signaling for me to head home.
 I bade my former neighbours farewell, for I would most certainly miss them, and went to find the hero of the day: Mum.

 We had won $20.
 And I had to go and get ready because we were going out for Chinese to celebrate.